-- 8.23 Standard verification procedures for the type of customer concerned, as described in Part I, Chapter 5, should be followed.
+- 8.19 Standard verification procedures for the type of customer concerned, and any beneficial owner or controller, as described in Part I, Chapter 5, should be followed.
 Subject to the restrictions that apply generally to their use, various exemptions and concessions are available.
-Typically, these would include: - (i) where the applicant for a simple purchase/sale of units (ie. not within a service or product wrapper) is a regulated firm (including when they act as agent for a named investor (see paragraph 8.19)) or their custodian nominee company;
+Typically, these would include: - (i) application of simplified due diligence in relation to qualifying customers or products as described in Part I, Chapter 5;